 By now they should have created a nice amount of liquid which we will now call brine here forward.

-Put your silicone lid on and lock it in place with the mason jar band.
+Put your lid on and lock it in place.
 Store in a dark place with a steady temperature.
-Ideally, you want 70 degrees in the dark.
+Ideally you want 70 degrees in the dark.
 60 degrees-70 degrees works.

 Leave them alone for two days.
-Come back and give the jar its first “turn.”
+Come back and give the jar a check to make sure all is going right and no liquid has escaped.
+If you’re using a method without airlocks then its time for the first “turn.”
 You want to slowly turn the jar so the vegetables and brine can move but you don’t want to flip it or heavily agitate the contents.
 If you disturb your ferment too much it can cause air to get in by escaping past the disturbed weight.
 The brine can also slide upwards past the weight, be exposed, slide back down into the jar under the weight and affect your food.
 Turn them every two or three days.

 You want a tight barrier between the vegetables and the top of the jar by keeping the weight in place. *If some does escape or the weight moves.
 Don’t panic!
 Just open your jar and clean it up.
 Tamp them down even if they don’t look like they need it and put your weight back in and seal the jar back shut.